 With just over 200 bikes, PikeRide is Colorado Springs’ first-ever fully integrated bike share system, providing a healthy, active form of mobility for the greater city center.

 Who runs PikeRide?

 PikeRide is a program of Downtown Ventures, a 501c3 charitable nonprofit that serves as the programmatic arm of Downtown Partnership.
 Visit the Downtown Partnership website to see all the great things we are doing.
-Bikes and software services are provided through BCycle, operating in nearly 40 cities nationwide.
+Bikes and software services are provided through BCycle, operating in over 50 cities nationwide.

 How do I become a PikeRide member?